 Shooting classes are three days of instruction.
 You are invited to stay at our forest camp the night before the class up until 5pm the final day of instruction.
 All meals are provided during the class.
 Accommodations are at our forest camp with wall tents.
 Each tent has a wood stove and cots and pillows are provided.
 You will need to bring a sleeping bag with you.

-Bring the rifle that you are planning on hunting with as well as about 200 rounds of the ammo that you want to shoot.
-This class is geared toward hunting scenarios, so bring the things that you would for a hunt(shooting sticks, bipods, pack, etc.).
+Bring the rifle that you are planning on hunting with.
+You can learn all the techniques and positions in the class with a minimum of 50 rounds.
+The average shooter fires about 100 rounds.
+Some shooters have been so fired up about what they were learning that they were able to shoot up to 200 rounds during the class.
+This class is geared toward hunting scenarios, so bring the things that you would for a hunt(shooting sticks, bi-pods, pack, etc.).
 Please call or email if you have any questions or would like more information.